 So, you’re looking for the best jeans for short men?

 I get it.
 When you’re of shorter stature, finding well-fitting jeans is hard.
-Most stores only sell jeans that are made for men of average height, meaning, their jeans are too large for you.
+Most stores only sell jeans that are made for men of average height and up, meaning, their jeans are too large for you.